areenberg/MDPSolver/README.md

 # MDPSolver
-A solver for Markov decision processes (MDPs) based on the modified policy iteration algorithm
+A solver for Markov decision processes (MDPs) based on the modified policy iteration algorithm.

+This solver is written in C++.

 # Quickstart guide

+Introduction to how the solver is used ...

+## Update method

+On how to choose the value update method.

+## Stopping criteria

+On how to choose the stopping criteria.

-# How to write the `Model` class
+# Writing your own `Model` class

-# Background
+# Background theory

 # License